Signed in as:

 2. Designate at least one employee to coordinate efforts to comply with and carry out its responsibilities under Title IX (i.e., a Title IX Coordinator); and

-3. Adopt and publish grievance procedures providing for the prompt and equitable resolution of complaints of sex discrimination.
-34 C.F.R.
+3. Adopt and publish grievance procedures providing for the prompt and equitable resolution of complaints of sex discrimination, in accordance with 34 C.F.R.
 Section 106.8 and 106.9.

 We serve as Title IX investigators.
 In that role, we promptly investigate, report and make recommendations regarding your compliance with Title IX.